zulip/zulip/templates/zerver/api/construct-narrow.md

 keywords, etc.).
 Narrows are used in various places in the the Zulip API (most importantly, in the API for fetching messages).

+The default behavior for a [`GET /messages`](/api/get-messages) query that does not specify a narrow is to return messages from the current user's personal bot history (Equivalent to the [all messages](/help/reading-strategies#all-messages) view).
+Because bot users do not store personal message history, you should always specify a narrow when making API requests as a bot user.

 It is simplest to explain the algorithm for encoding a search as a narrow using a single example.
 Consider the following search query (written as it would be entered in the Zulip web app's search box).
 It